Cirice/FastNCD/README.md

 ### How to use?

 You need to include `ncd.hpp` in your source code and compile `ncd.cpp` with your code.
-Also, don't forget to link your code with `libsnappy` and `libboost iostreams` while building your project =)
+Also, don't forget to link your code with `libsnappy` and `libboost iostreams` while building your project.

 You could use the `Makefile` to build the example files in `src` folder: